inspiredlabs/cwb/support/misc_notes.md

 The main workload is handled by a Core Team of three people.
 They support local staff and volunteers working in multiple timezones to deliver better, more effective Aid.

-with training and programme delivery. providing
-The tools necessary to provide better humanitarian aid. coordinating training.
+with training and programme delivery. providing the tools necessary to provide better humanitarian aid. coordinating training.
 To provide better humanitarian aid.